Select a language:

 Hikers on Hicks Haul Road

-Please come prepared with a sturdy day pack, water, snacks, closed-toe hiking shoes or boots, sunscreen, first aid, and all other supplies to keep you safe and healthy on the trail.
-All participants must carry their own day pack and water and be comfortable hiking an average moving pace of 3.5 miles per hour.
-Please make sure you bring a minimum of 32 oz. of water and trail snacks.
+Each participant must carry their own day pack and water and be comfortable hiking an average moving pace of 3-3.5 miles per hour.
+Please make sure you bring a minimum of 70 oz.
+(2 quarts) of water and trail snacks.
 Under-prepared participants may be denied access to this program.
+Please come prepared.

 Please note that you will be asked to adhere to the following measures during the activity in order to participate: